It can be hard to show all the aspects of a fictional ability since such a thing does not have any Real Life

 - In Slayers, the Giga Slave spell has this effect on Lina (as well as turning her hair white for a few days).

 - In Megaman NT Warrior Axess, after repelling the Villain of the Week SavageMan, Lan faints after exiting Cross Fusion with MegaMan.

 - In Hunter × Hunter, Kurapika does this if he spends too long with the Scarlet Eyes activated.

-- U Go Girl from the short-lived Mike Allred X-Factor.
+- U Go Girl from the short-lived Mike Allred X-Force.
 Her power would literally drain her energy and she'd more than occasionally pass out after using her whirly teleportation.

 - In early issues of Runaways, Molly would black out from exhaustion after a throwing a single punch.
 As she got more used to it she wouldn't pass out, but would still need a nap after using her powers.

 - Many telepaths of the various X-Men incarnations do this at least once in almost all of their adaptations.